jaketmp/pyCompare/README.md

 The *detrend* parameter supports the following options:
 - ``None`` do not attempt to detrend data - plots raw values
 - 'Linear' attempt to model and remove a multiplicative offset between each assay by linear regression
+- 'ODR' attempt to model and remove a multiplicative offset between each assay by orthogonal distance regression

+'ODR' is the recommended method if you do not use ``None``.

 Plots can be displayed interactively, or saved with the `savePath=` argument.
 When saving, plot type can be chosen from those known by [matplotlib](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.savefig.html) with the `figureFormat=` argument.